Multiuser Random Coding Techniques for Mismatched Decoding: Superposition Coding

 The main result of this section is stated in the following theorem, which makes use of the LM rate defined in \eqref{eq:SU_PrimalLM} and the set $\SetTocc$ defined in \eqref{eq:SC_SetT0}.

 \begin{thm} For any finite set $\Uc$ and input distribution $Q_{UX}$, the rate

 is achievable provided that $R_{0}$ and $\{R_{1u}\}_{u=1}^{|\Uc|}$ satisfy

-\end{thm} \begin{proof} From the construction of the random-coding ensemble, the type-1 error probability $\peibar$ is precisely that of the single-user constant-composition ensemble with rate $R_{11}$, length $n_{1}=nQ_{U}(1)$, and input distribution $Q_{X|U=1}$.
-A similar statement holds for the type-2 error probability $\peiibar$, and the analysis for these error events is identical to the derivation of the LM rate \cite{Hui,Csiszar1}, yielding \eqref{eq:RSC_R1u}.
-For the remainder of the proof, we analyze the type-0 event.
+\end{thm} \begin{proof} As mentioned above, the proof is presented only for $\Uc=\{1,2\}$; the same arguments apply in the general case.
+Observe that the type-1 error event corresponds to the error event for the standard constant-composition ensemble with rate $R_{11}$, length $n_{1}=nQ_{U}(1)$, input distribution $Q_{X|U}(\cdot|1)$, and ties treated as errors.
+A similar statement holds for the type-2 error probability $\peiibar$, and the analysis for these error events is identical to the LM rate derivation \cite{Hui,Csiszar1}, yielding \eqref{eq:RSC_R1u}.